gimlet-io/gimlet-documentation/src/pages/docs/deploying-static-sites.md

 In this guide you learn how to deploy static websites to Kubernetes with Gimlet.

-The approach does not require conatiner image building, and works generally for React, Next.js, Svelte, Vue, Hugo, Eleventy, Mkdocs, Docusaurus, etc. All the frameworks where the build output is a set of static assets: HTML, JS and CSS files
+The approach does not require container image building, and works generally for React, Next.js, Svelte, Vue, Hugo, Eleventy, Mkdocs, Docusaurus, etc. All the frameworks where the build output is a set of static assets: HTML, JS and CSS files

 The approach matches how Netlify deploys static applications: you provide the build command, the rest is taken care of.

 ## tldr

-The following screen shows the requried configuration to deploy a static site:
+The following screen shows the required configuration to deploy a static site:

 ![Static site deploy configuration](/static-build.png)